marcusventin/python-mastery-quizzes-solutions/README.md

 1. Fork this repo and clone it to your local machine.
 2. Make sure that you have Python installed.
     * If you don't, download it from [Python.org](https://www.python.org/)
-3. Create the virtual environment with:
+3. In your terminal, navigate to the project's root directory and set up a virtual environment with:
     `python3 -m venv venv`
-4. In your terminal, navigate to the project's root directory and set up a virtual environment with:
+4. Create the virtual environment with:
     `. venv/bin/activate`
+5. Install the project's dependencies with:
+    `pip install -r requirements.txt`
 5. Mess around with the solutions.

 #### Testing